hkamran80/articles/markdown/articles/2023-04-24-installing-newer-python-amazon-ec2.md

 I recently worked on a Python project that used Python 3.11 and Poetry.
-When I went to deploy it on Amazon's Elastic Compute Cloud (**note:** link?), better known by its moniker EC2, I ran to a major hurdle.
+When I went to deploy it on [Amazon's Elastic Compute Cloud](https://aws.amazon.com/ec2/), better known by its moniker EC2, I ran to a major hurdle.
 EC2, running Amazon Linux 2, had Python 3.7.11.
 The project required 3.11, so I was forced to figure out a way to install it.

 ## Dependencies

-I needed to build Python from source, so I started by updating the [`YUM`](https://en.wikipedia.org/wiki/Yum_(software)), the package manager for Red Hat Enterprise Linux, CentOS, Fedora, and Amazon Linux 2, repositories with `sudo yum update`.
+I needed to build Python from source, so I started by updating packages in [`YUM`](https://en.wikipedia.org/wiki/Yum_(software)), the package manager for Red Hat Enterprise Linux, CentOS, Fedora, and Amazon Linux 2, repositories with `sudo yum update`.
 Then I installed some development dependencies, namely the aptly-named "Development Tools" group and a few others, with the following.